Duncan’s "Meat in a Loaf"

 Shredded cheese, about one cup per loaf

-For this post, I made two different types of loaves, one beef and one chicken.
-I combined the leftover beef spaghetti sauce with cheddar cheese, and the leftover cooked chicken Alfredo sauce with some mozzarella.
+I typically use beef or chicken, but feel free to experiment with other meats like BBQ pork.
+I combine the leftover beef spaghetti sauce with cheddar cheese, and leftover cooked chicken Alfredo sauce with mozzarella.

 Allow to rise until about double in size.
 When dough is almost ready to bake, preheat oven to 350F.
 Bake loaves 30-35 minutes, until evenly browned.
 Cool 10 minutes before slicing and serving.
 Best served warm.